wario-land/steaks/doc/rom_hacking_docs.md

 ## Interesting things I found

-* In the Hall of Hieroglyphs level the piping section might have been added at late development.
+* In the Hall of Hieroglyphs stage the piping section might have been added at late development.
 Proof: The map IDs are 4-15-16-5-6-7-8-9-10-11-12-13-14.
-* The Hotel Horror level may preceeded the Fiery Cavern level.
+* The Hotel Horror stage may preceeded the Fiery Cavern stage.
 In the ROM it always does.

 # TODOs
 * Passage destinations: 0x086391C4 + (i * 4), Values: 0x00-0x1C
-* Another passage destination map: 0x08639068 + (i * 12), First byte: destination level index
+* Another passage destination map: 0x08639068 + (i * 12), First byte: destination stage index
 * Overworld passage connections: 0x086392D0 + (i * 4), values starting from 0x00: Entry, Emerald, Ruby, Topaz, Sapphire, Pyramid, Sound Room,
 * Starting from 0x083F7828 there are (u32, gfx pointer) pairs.
 Have no idea what they do.
 * Collectible appearances (?) -> 16 x u16 per map, for HoH screen 3 starts at 0x083F8978